 without due process of law?
 All they

 have to be is a suspect.
-All we have to
+All you have to

 do is have cash these days, and the government